phnx-im/docs/src/spec/authentication_service.md

 Token issuance is the main way of rate-limiting queries to the endpoints of the DS of a homeserver, which means that the AS should rate-limit token issuance based on a per-client basis, essentially giving each client a certain allowance of tokens.

-If the calling client is a federated client, rate-limiting should also occur on a per-homeserver (or per homeserver domain) basis to protect agains malicious or negligent homeservers that allow an attacker to register a large number of clients.
+If the calling client is a federated client, rate-limiting should also occur on a per-homeserver (or per homeserver domain) basis to protect against malicious or negligent homeservers that allow an attacker to register a large number of clients.

 ### Authentication